Are you ready to earn your online nursing degree?

-Students ages 14 and up learn about health professions and develop new skills by greeting and escorting patients, helping staff deliver emergency care, and updating family members on surgical progress.
+Students ages 14 and up learn about health professions and develop new skills by greeting and escorting patients, delivering mail to departments, and providing clerical support.

-Students ages 16-17 can join the VolunTeen program at Elliot Hospital in Manchester.
-VolunTeens assist patients, visitors, and staff while learning about careers in healthcare.
+Students ages 14 and older can volunteer at Speare Memorial Hospital in Plymouth.
+Volunteers commit to 30 hours in the first year, assisting patients, visitors, and staff while learning about careers in healthcare.

 The teen volunteer program provides opportunities to students ages 14-18 during the afternoons and weekends.
 The program also awards six $1,000 scholarships each year to teen volunteers.

 Student volunteers ages 14-17 at Camden-based Cooper acquire experience in patient care, perform clerical tasks, and serve as radiology ambassadors.
 Volunteers can earn community service and internship hours.